Markov kernels in Mathlib's probability library: Introduction

 In probability theory, we study objects defined on a probability space, which is a measurable space $\Omega$ (a set equipped with a $\sigma$-algebra of measurable sets), on which a probability measure $P$ is defined.
 The probability measure assigns a probability to events (measurable subsets of $\Omega$).
 The main objects of study are random variables, which are measurable functions from $\Omega$ to other measurable spaces.
 We can ask for the probability of a random variable $X : \Omega \to \mathcal{X}$ to take a value in a measurable set of $\mathcal{X}$.
 We will also want for example to determine its distribution, or to prove that it is independent from another random variable, or to find its conditional distribution given a third random variable.
 All those random variables are usually defined on the same measurable space $\Omega$, which might not be explicitly specified, and it is understood that $\Omega$ can be extended if needed to introduce more random variables.

 A Markov kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ is a function from a measurable space $\mathcal{X}$ to the set of probability measures on a measurable space $\mathcal{Y}$ satisfying a measurability condition.
 It can be seen as describing the effect of a random transformation.
-In particular, a Markov kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ from a probability space maps the probability measure $P$ on $\mathcal{X}$ to a probability measure $\kappa \circ_m P$ on $\mathcal{Y}$.
+In particular, a Markov kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ from a probability space maps the probability measure $P$ on $\mathcal{X}$ to a probability measure $\kappa \circ_m P$ on $\mathcal{Y}$ (the precise definition of that measure will be given in Section~\ref{sub:composition}).
 One can consider a category with measurable spaces as objects and Markov kernels as morphisms.
-In that kernel point of view, there isn't a single measurable space on which every random variable is defined, and we focus instead on the transformations between them.
+In that kernel point of view, there is not a single measurable space on which every random variable is defined, and we focus instead on the transformations between them.

 The object of this paper is to present the implementation, properties and use of Markov kernels in the probability folder of \mathlib{} \cite{mathlib}, the mathematical library of the \Lean{} programming language and theorem prover \cite{lean,moura2021lean}.
-Markov kernels play a more important role in that library than in most mathematical texts.
+Markov kernels play a more important role in that library than in most mathematical texts: they provide a unified way to formalize various concepts of probability theory.

 \paragraph{Structure of the paper}